 Yadira Ramírez owns a tejo hall in Bogotá, Colombia's capital city.

 Yadira Ramírez is the owner of tejo hall Los Bucaros, in the Santa Fe neighborhood of Bogotá, Colombia's capital city.
-She employs three staff, two in the kitchen and a member of staff to oversee the sometimes rowdy courts.

 "Many of the tour operators in Bogotá will use my hall as the last stop on the travel circuit, after graffiti tours, fruit-tasting and tours of La Candelaria (the old town)."